top of page

 Phone: 608-661-3512

 About this resource: The Catholic Multicultural Center provides employment search assistance.
-They have trained staff who can assist by:
+They have trained staff, including Spanish speaking, who can assist by:

 • Connecting with employers who are hiring, and following job leads